-- A. Industrial Storm Water Permit.
+A. Industrial Storm Water Permit.
 Based on the type of industrial activities occurring at the facility, the permittee is required to maintain separate coverage or an appropriate exclusion under the Multi-Sector General Permit (MSGP) for Storm Water Discharges Associated with Industrial Activities (UTR000000).
-DWQ will regulate and the permittee will manage storm water discharges associated with industrial activity that are not treated and discharged to designated outfall(s) via a separate storm water permit, as necessary.
-If the facility is not already covered, the permittee has 30 days from when this permit is issued to submit the appropriate Notice of Intent (NOI) for the MSGP or exclusion documentation. - B. Construction Storm Water Permit.
-Any construction at the facility that disturbs an acre or more of land is required to obtain coverage under the UPDES Construction General Storm Water Permit (UTRC00000).
-Permit coverage must be obtained prior to land disturbance.
-If the site qualifies, a Low Erosivity Waiver (LEW) Certification may be submitted instead of permit coverage.
+If the facility is not already covered, the permittee has 30 days from when this permit is issued to submit the appropriate Notice of Intent (NOI) for the MSGP or exclusion documentation.